medplum/medplum/packages/docs/docs/subscriptions/subscription-extensions.md

 :::caution Note
 The delete interaction will contain a different response where configuration will be needed on the incoming data.
-Unless the subscription intended is only to be executed upon 'delete', it will by default be triggered up on it.
+Unless the subscription intended is only to be executed upon 'create' or 'update', it will by default be triggered up on it.
 :::

 The response for a deleted resource will contain: